Science-Backed, Power-Zone Interval Training to Develop Strength & Endurance

 The winter months are prime time to lay down a base of fitness upon which a successful season can be built.
 This phase is broken into three 6-week blocks of:

-One 90+ minute class on weekends, progressively longer through the phase
+One 90+ minute class on weekends, progressively longer through the phase (times vary)

 Special classes during weeks with major US holidays (Thanksgiving, Christmas, New Years)